Highlights

 This morning, head to the port and embark on an epic whale and wildlife-watching excursion.
 The Azores are among the best whale watching destinations in the world, with over 20 different species found in the archipelago's waters.
 Accompanied by biologists and naturalist guides, your family will have the opportunity to see whales, dolphins, turtles, and more, cruising along the island's coastline and beaches.
 Before returning to port, you'll also stop for a tour around the islet of Vila Franca do Campo, part of a protected reserve that serves as a breeding ground for various marine birds.

 Later, step out with the kids on a fun-filled foodie tour through downtown Ponta Delgada.
 Together with your guide, you'll enjoy a progressive menu of fruit, honey, bread, pastries, seafood, artisanal meats, and homemade desserts.
-Sample foods such as queijo de São Jorge, a cheese original to the Azores, bolo lêvedo (Portuguese-style muffins), or traditional desserts such as queijadas (cupcakes with custard).
-Along the way, you'll visit some of the sights around the city and get local recommendations from your guide on additional family-friendly things to do.
+Sample foods such as queijo de São Jorge (a cheese original to the Azores), bolo lêvedo (Portuguese-style muffins), or traditional desserts such as queijadas (cupcakes with custard).
+Along the way, you'll visit some of the city's most important sites and get local recommendations from your guide on additional family-friendly things to do.

 Day 4: Beach Day in São Miguel, Epic Canyoning Adventure

 Make it a beach day with a self-guided exploration of São Miguel's parks and beaches.
-Start at Areal de Santa Bárbara, which runs just over half a mile (1 km) along the shoreline and has amenities such as restrooms, bars, and restaurants.
-Nicknamed "surfers' beach," this is a great spot for bodyboarding or surfing.
-If you've got smaller kids, you can also visit Milícias Beach, considered one of the best beaches for children and one of the most popular in São Miguel.
-Here you'll find a nice pedestrian promenade, changing rooms, and a solarium area.
+Start at Areal de Santa Bárbara, which runs just over half a mile (1 km) along the shoreline and has amenities like restrooms, bars, and restaurants.
+Nicknamed "Surfers' Beach," this is a great spot for bodyboarding or surfing.
+If you've got smaller kids, you can also visit Praia das Milícias (considered one of the island's best beaches for children), with a pedestrian promenade, changing rooms, and a solarium area.

 If you've got kids who want something a bit more exciting, consider a canyoning excursion.
-You'll meet your guides, and after a safety and equipment briefing, make your way to what is considered one of the island's best natural playgrounds, a canyon area with rappels, jumps, and waterslides.
-The canyon isn't overly technical, which makes it perfect for beginners but will still please the adrenaline junkies in your group.
-Parents should keep in mind that the tour is intended for children aged 10 and older, although private tours can accommodate kids as young as 8 years old.
+You'll meet your guides, and after a safety and equipment briefing, make your way to one of the island's best natural playgrounds, a canyon area with rappels, jumps, and waterslides.
+The canyon isn't overly technical, which makes it perfect for beginners while still pleasing the adrenaline junkies in your group.
+Parents should keep in mind that the tour is intended for children aged 10 and older, although private tours can accommodate kids as young as eight.

 Chat with a local specialist who can help organize your trip.

-Day 5: Jeep Tour & Hiking in Sete Ciudades
+Day 5: Jeep Tour & Hiking in Sete Cidades

-Discover more of São Miguel via Jeep tour, departing in the morning for an off-road tour of Sete Cidades.
-Located on the west side of the island, this more than 1,600-foot (500 m) volcanic caldera is estimated to have formed 22,000 years ago and is considered one of the Seven Wonders of Portugal.
-The region consists of lush hillsides rising between numerous tranquil lakes, each with its own distinctive character, hiking trails, and stunning panoramic views.
+Discover more of São Miguel today via a Jeep tour, departing in the morning for an off-road tour of Sete Cidades.
+Located on the island's west side, this 1,600-foot (500 m) volcanic caldera is estimated to have formed 22,000 years ago and is considered one of the Seven Wonders of Portugal.
+The region consists of lush hillsides rising between numerous tranquil lakes, each with its own distinctive character, hiking trails, and panoramic views.

 Your first stop is Ponta da Ferraria, a natural thermal pool on the ocean.
 Take a dip in the warm waters, but keep in mind that accessing the pool requires climbing over basalt rocks and down a ladder.
-Families seeking a more low-key experience will also have the option of visiting Termas da Ferraria, an upscale resort with multiple pools, spa services, and a restaurant.
+Families seeking a more low-key experience can also visit Termas da Ferraria, an upscale resort with multiple pools, spa services, and a restaurant.

 Continue to Sete Cidades, where your driver will take you to the rim of the volcano, driving on dirt roads and across rugged terrain.
-Visit a village that sits inside one of the biggest craters in the Azores, and have a traditional Azorean lunch, or walk around town, stopping to see the two caldera lakes, Lagoa Verde and Lagoa Azul.
-End with a hike at Serra Devassa, a loop trail that passes by six different lakes, offering sweeping views of the countryside.
-The walk takes about two hours to complete and does include some muddy terrain, so make sure kids and adults have proper gear!
+Visit a village that sits inside one of the largest craters in the Azores, have a traditional Azorean lunch, and walk around town, stopping to see the two caldera lakes of Lagoa Verde and Lagoa Azul.
+End with a hike at Serra Devassa, a loop trail that passes six different lakes, offering sweeping countryside views.
+The walk takes about two hours to complete and includes muddy terrain, so make sure the whole family has proper gear!

 Day 6: Sea Kayaking Tour, Volcano Cooking Class

-Make the most of your family's last day in the Azores with a sea kayaking adventure.
+If the weather and season are right, you can make the most of your family's last day in the Azores with a sea kayaking adventure.
 São Miguel has more than 100 miles (200 km) of gorgeous coastline, offering a view of the island from an entirely different perspective.
-Your guide will let your family choose from seven different routes, two of which are actually on inland volcanic lakes, and your itinerary will be based on your skills and preferences.
+Your guide will let your family choose from seven different routes, two of which are on inland volcanic lakes, and the itinerary will be catered to your skills and preferences.
 Route difficulty can vary based on weather and time of year, and the minimum age for the tour is 10 years old.

-This afternoon, try a new cooking experience that's sure to delight kids of all ages.
-Visit a local chef and learn the art of slow cooking in a volcano!
-The most celebrated dish on the island, cozido das Furnas is a stew of meat (pork, beef, chicken, sausage) and vegetables (cabbage, carrots, potatoes, onions) that is literally buried and cooked in the steaming hot volcanic soil of Furnas Valley.
-You'll meet your chef and shop for ingredients, then prepare the stew—the kids can try their hand at helping chop meats and vegetables!
-Put the meal in it's thermal "stove," and after it's done, enjoy a delicious picnic dinner.
+This afternoon, try a new cooking experience sure to delight kids of all ages when you visit a local chef and learn the art of slow cooking in a volcano!
+The most celebrated dish on the island, cozido das Furnas is a stew of meat (pork, beef, chicken, sausage) and vegetables (cabbage, carrots, potatoes, onions) that's buried and cooked in the steaming hot volcanic soil of the Furnas Valley.
+You'll meet your chef and shop for ingredients, then prepare the stew—the kids can try their hand at helping chop meats and vegetables.
+Put the meal in it's thermal "stove," then enjoy a delicious picnic dinner.

 Day 7: Depart Ponta Delgada